Mark Pretti Nature Tours, L.L.C.

 After a relaxing night and a morning of birding at the hotel, we head out for my adopted home in Brazil, the Cristalino Jungle Lodge.
 Along the way we look for Brazilian teal, pearl kite, burrowing owl, and, at a stand of Mauritia palms, the "Mauritia palm grand slam", a quartet of birds including red-bellied macaw, fork-tailed palm-swift, sulphury flycatcher, and point-tailed palmcreeper.
 While we almost always see the first three of these, the palmcreeper can be a challenge, but we've had reasonably good luck in seeing it on over half the visits.
 Eventually we reach the banks of the Rio Teles Pires and the beginning of gorgeous forest that goes on essentially intact for hundreds of miles to the Amazon itself.
 Leaving behind all roads, cars, houses, fences, livestock, and exotic species, the magic is obvious as we cross the Teles Pires and enter the beautiful Rio Cristalino.
 The Cristalino is a 100-mile long river weaving its way through pristine lowland Amazonian rainforest.
 The trail system, the canopy towers, and the lodge's boats give us access to every microhabitat found in the area.
 Yes, the birds and other wild creatures are outstanding, but even the most intense life-lister will be mesmerized by the mind-boggling number of butterflies by day and stars by night.
 The July/August time period is a peak for butterflies with thousands of sulphurs of several species streaming down the river for hours each day, occasionally stopping to form large "puddle parties" of many hundreds along the banks.
 In the forest, our eyes are almost constantly distracted by darting satyrs, hairstreaks, metalmarks, owls, skippers, and morphos.
 The isolation and absence of light-pollution at the lodge can sometimes make for a cosmic display that I didn't think was possible except from the space shuttle.
 Even though the sky may be completely clear at Cristalino, a staggering number of stars creates the illusion of wispy cloud patches scattered across the sky.

 At Cristalino, birders are treated to the full lowland Amazonian show with eight species of toucans, more than twenty species of parrots, several striking cotingas, seven trogons, six jacamars, nineteen woodcreepers, and over fifty species of antbirds.
 The diversity is tremendous, but, as elsewhere in thick tropical forest, the birding can be challenging.
 With some preparation, practice, a little luck, and, above all, patience, one can see up to several hundred species in a 5-day stay.
 Having spent many months at Cristalino, I've had the good fortune of becoming familiar with bird behaviors, vocalizations, and territories which helps in finding both the common and rare species.
 With almost 600 species recorded in the Alta Floresta/Cristalino area, it's hard to know where to begin.
 The river itself is marvelous for relatively easy viewing.
 Overhead one can see soaring raptors such as black-and-white hawk-eagle or hook-billed kite while perched raptors have included gray-bellied hawk, crested and harpy eagles, and white-browed hawk.
 Macaws and parrots (including the endemic Kawall's) fly by, occasionally perching to give good views.
 While golden-winged parakeets sometimes come down to the river rocks to eat snails, groups of dusky-billed parrotlets come to the lodge beach to eat clay at midday.
 Muscovy ducks, sunbittern, great black hawk, Amazon and green-and-rufous kingfishers, and green ibis are fairly common.
 Water edge specialists include silvered and band-tailed antbirds, and buff-breasted wren.
 July and August are two of the best months to see rare razor-billed curassows as they come down to the water's edge.
-In addition to various primates (white-cheeked spider, brown capuchin, white-nosed saki, and red-handed howler monkeys) we sometimes see Brazilian tapir, neotropical and giant otters, capybara, and proboscis bats on the river by day while paca and greater and lesser fishing bats can be seen at night.
+In addition to various primates (white-cheeked spider, tufted capuchin, white-nosed saki, and red-handed howler monkeys) we sometimes see Brazilian tapir, neotropical and giant otters, capybara, and proboscis bats on the river by day while paca and greater and lesser fishing bats can be seen at night.
 Spectacled and dwarf caiman, and yellow-spotted river and spotted toad-headed turtles are common baskers along the banks and logs.
 Green anacondas are sometimes found along the river's edge, and in 2006 we saw about ten individuals, including the 20+ ft. beast that we saw in 2004.
 Though they are forest animals, your best chance for seeing a jaguar at Cristalino is along the river.
 Fortunately we've been in the right place at the right time on three unforgettable occasions, and you can see what we saw in the photos here and in the photo gallery.

 In the adjacent flooded forest are birds that specialize in this unique habitat.
 Long-billed, striped, and straight-billed woodcreepers work the treetrunks, male flame-crowned manakins call from their inconspicuous perches, Amazonian streaked antwren pairs work the lower trees, glossy antshrikes give their "bouncing ball" calls, and diminutive spotted tody-flycatchers glean from the undersides of leaves.
 As one heads up river, the gradient becomes more gradual, the floodplain widens, and the structure and species composition of the vegetation changes.
 In these "swampy" areas one can sometimes find hoatzins, a beautiful but rather odd leaf-eating bird, as well as lesser kiskadee, varzea schiffornis, Amazonian antpitta, and black-capped donacobius.
 An upriver Mauritia palm swamp provides a second chance for the "grand slam" specialists.

 Of course, most of the harder-to-see goodies are either in the forest, where the excellent trail system allows good access, or in the canopy, where the lodge's two towers become a birder's best friend.
 The forest birds can be roughly divided into two groups - the mixed flock followers and the individualists.
 The mixed flock followers tend to be smallish insectivores that gain various foraging and predator-avoidance benefits by traveling in groups.
 The individualists, on the other hand, have morphologies and behaviors such that group traveling isn't beneficial.
 They tend to be either ground dwellers (like tinamous and antthrushes), fruit-eaters (such as manakins and cotingas) or sit-wait-ambush predators (think trogons, flycatchers and jacamars).
 While walking Cristalino's trails, I've always got my radar on high, with a special focus on the machine-gun-like rallying call of the cinereous antshrike, the understory mixed flock leader.
 Though there is almost always a central cast of characters in such a flock (long-winged antwren, rufous-rumped foliage-gleaner, Spix's woodcreeper, red-stained woodpecker), the thematic variations are exciting.
-If one happens to be in or at the edge of a bamboo thicket, one can find ornate and dot-winged antwrens, striated antbird, olivaceous flatbill, curve-billed scythebill, and maybe rose-breasted chat.
-If a canopy flock is merging with an understory flock (a somewhat rare but magical occurrence), there are possibilities for white-winged shrike-tanager, rufous-tailed foliage-gleaner, chestnut-winged hookbill, pygmy antwren, yellow-throated woodpecker, and several colorful tanagers (paradise, green and gold, yellow-backed).
+If one happens to be in or at the edge of a bamboo thicket, one can find ornate and dot-winged antwrens, striated antbird, eastern olivaceous flatbill, Tapajos scythebill, and maybe rose-breasted chat.
+If a canopy flock is merging with an understory flock (a somewhat rare but magical occurrence), there are possibilities for white-winged shrike-tanager, rufous-tailed foliage-gleaner, chestnut-winged hookbill, pygmy antwren, yellow-throated woodpecker, and several colorful tanagers (paradise, green-and-gold, yellow-backed).

-Among the non-flockers are seven species of trogons, most of which tend to perch rather high compared to the easy-to-see elegant trogons just a few miles from my house.
+Among the non-flockers are seven species of trogon, most of which tend to perch rather high compared to the easy-to-see elegant trogons just a few miles from my house.
 While black-tailed, green-backed, and Amazonian trogons are fairly common, the sparsely distributed pavonine quetzal is a rare treat.
 Cristalino's six species of jacamars present one of the finest examples of adaptive radiation to be found anywhere.
 With similar morpholgies and foraging behaviors, they partition habitat by location.
 Each has its reliably specific place in the overall picture - rufous-taileds along the river edge, blue-cheeked in the forest mid-story, paradise above the canopy, great just under the canopy, bronzy in areas of dense flooded forest, and brown on disturbed edges.

 Army ants (Eciton sp.) are a habitat unto themselves.
 Their nomadic lifestyles, their insect-flushing swarm-foraging, and their ubiquitousness has led to the evolution of interesting dependencies and associations in various organisms.
 In addition to the professional antbirds found at Cristalino (black-spotted bare-eye, Xingu scale-backed antbird, white-chinned and plain-brown woodcreepers, and the endemic bare-eyed antbird), we've found unexpected ant-following opportunists such as Spix's guan, black-girdled barbet, cryptic forest-falcon, strong-billed woodcreeper, and even white-throated toucan!
 Just as tightly tied to the ants, but not as easily seen, are insects such as skipper butterflies (following the birds for their nutrient rich droppings), parasitic flies and wasps (hoping to pounce and lay an egg on escaping arthropods), and a suite of commensal beetles and other insects that live with the ants.

 The two 50-meter canopy towers are a dream come true, not just for the wildlife-viewing, but also for the awesome views they provide of the vast intact forest.
 The towers also have the added benefit of reinforcing and refining that oh-so-important birding tool, patience.
 There are always birds to be seen from the towers, but numbers and diversity vary with the shifting resources of fruits and flowers.
-Spangled and pompadour cotingas, long-tailed tyrant, many parrots, variegated and crowned-slaty flycatchers, swallow-tailed and plumbeous kites, black-girdled barbet, and several toucans are pretty regular as are white-cheeked spider and brown capuchin monkeys.
+Spangled and pompadour cotingas, long-tailed tyrant, many parrots, variegated and crowned-slaty flycatchers, swallow-tailed and plumbeous kites, black-girdled barbet, and several toucans are pretty regular as are white-cheeked spider and tufted capuchin monkeys.
 What are not so regular are the mixed canopy flocks that everyone wants to see.
 There's a lot of canopy out there, and you never know where the flocks are going to be, but every now and then, one of these nomadic bands of hungry birds gets close to one of the towers and puts on quite a show of color and movement.
-The action and ID challenges can be intense as chestnut-winged hookbill, yellow-shouldered grosbeak, Sclater's antwren, spot-winged antshrike, black-bellied cuckoo, tooth-billed wren, white-lored tyrannulet, gray-crowned flycatcher, dusky-capped (lineated) woodcreeper, dusky-capped greenlet, paradise tanager, and others weave and dart their way through the trees.
+The action and ID challenges can be intense as chestnut-winged hookbill, yellow-shouldered grosbeak, Sclater's antwren, spot-winged antshrike, black-bellied cuckoo, tooth-billed wren, white-lored tyrannulet, gray-crowned flatbill, dusky-capped (lineated) woodcreeper, dusky-capped greenlet, paradise tanager, and others weave and dart their way through the trees.
 In July and August a tree close to the older tower, a species of Xanthoxylum, has fruits that are oddly irresistible to many birds as well as capuchin monkeys.
 I say oddly because the clusters of fruits are comprised of leathery green capsules, which, when split open, reveal pulpless black seeds.
 While the cluster has a mildly sweet perfume odor, the seeds, when touched by the human tongue, leave a caustic sensation rather like battery acid.
 Thus the oddness and the mystery of why red-headed, dwarf-tyrant, and white-crowned manakins, large groups of white-eyed parakeets, crowned-slaty and other flycatchers, two species of dacnis, and scale-breasted woodpecker are regular seed-eating visitors.
 Part of the mystery's solution may have something to do with the fact that there is an Asian species of Xanthoxylum that is used by people as both a spice and an anti-gut-parasite medicine.
 Perhaps our tower Xanthoxylum is just the neighborhood pharmacy, open for only one month a year.
 Also near the tower are several Erythrina trees that bloom at this time and are attractive to epaulet orioles, several parakeets (crimson-bellied and Santarem), and hummingbirds like black-eared fairy and gray-breasted sabrewing.
 Finally there's the "dead snag", a hardwood near the tower that died many years ago but remains standing, much to the delight of the many birds that occasionally perch on, hunt from, or nest in it.
 These include long-tailed tyrant, black-crowned tityra, Amazonian pygmy owl, red-necked and curl-crested aracaris, and several parrots.

 Other highlights at Cristalino include "island" outcrops of old weathered granite where the lack of soil favors arid adapted species of trees, shrubs, forbs, and a few native bunchgrasses, almost none of which occur in the surrounding forest.
 One prominent nearby hill has a trail to the top that provides access not only to a terrific view but also to rocky outcrop specialties such as Natterer's slaty-antshrike, white-fringed antwren, yellow-browed antbird, and blackish nightjar.
 The many blooming Erythrina trees in July and August attract black-throated mangos, white-chinned and rufous-throated sapphires, versicolored emerald, amethyst woodstar, and occasionally black-bellied thorntail and the rare fiery-tailed awlbill, while Cochlospermum, Pseudobombax, and Tabebuia trees attract other pollinators as well as parrots.